VolksRat71/ai-software-workflow-presentation/Introduction/README.md

 1. The broader role of AI in software development.
 2. A deep dive into CoPilot and its functionalities.
 3. Comparing traditional debugging with AI-enhanced debugging.
-4. An interactive session showcasing real-time benefits.
-5. Concluding remarks and future implications.
+4. Concluding remarks and future implications.

 Let's embark on this journey to understand how AI is reshaping the software development landscape.